15 Mobile App Design Tips That Get Results

 - Swipe down more to refresh the list

 Considering the trend the future devices probably will be larger than the current generation, so while designing your app consider the use of thumb gestures to improve the user experience.

-So while considering button placement, remember, when a user is holding a smartphone in their hand, the bottom half of the screen is easily reached by the thumb.
+While designing button placement within the app, remember, when a user is holding a smartphone in their hand, the bottom half of the screen is easily reached by the thumb.
 Right handed users can access the bottom-right side of the phone the easiest and lefties the opposite.

-A reader suggestion from this blog post points out a solution, “Since users being right handed or left handed affect to button placement what do you think allowing users to configure the UIs for their convenience through some kind of setting?
+A reader suggestion from this blog post points out a solution, “Since users being right handed or left handed affects button placement, what do you think of allowing users to configure the UIs for their convenience through some kind of setting?
 Like switch to specify whether they are right or left handed.”